Updated: Feb 10

-The Appalachian region has been behind the curve on sustainability in the past, however, Northeast Tennessee is attempting to turn that around for the area by adopting new practices.
+The Appalachian region has historically been behind the curve on sustainability, however, Northeast Tennessee is attempting to turn that around for the area by adopting new practices.

 “Appalachia seems to be behind the rest of the country when it comes to a variety of initiatives and technologies, and that stands true with sustainability,” said Alicia Phelps, Executive Director at Northeast Tennessee Tourism Association.

 Restaurants, businesses and local shops are putting in an effort and are trying to become more sustainable.
 This includes energy production, the workplace, waste, transportation and purchasing for the business.

 “The northeast Tennessee and southwest Virginia portion of Appalachia appear to be a little bit ahead of other areas when it comes to sustainability and preservation efforts,” said Phelps.
 “We have seen a variety of industries and businesses take part in initiatives with lasting results, particularly the tourism and hospitality sector.”